-5 Ways to Maximize Your ROI With Responsive Search Ads
+5 Ways to Use Responsive Search Ads to Maximize Your ROI

 Anyone who’s worked in search marketing has had a moment when they feel like they’ve really nailed the perfect ad for their product or service.
 Witty headline?
 Check!
 Compelling call to action?
 Check!
 Keyword/ad text pairing on point?
 Check!
 As the data sets in, we’re of course sometimes right and sometimes wrong, but we still feel that sense of pride in the fact that text ads can be, in some small way, little works of art.

 I think this point of pride in part explains some of the skepticism that some search marketers have expressed concerning Google’s Responsive Search Ads (RSAs), which are made in an entirely different way.
 In this post, I’m going to tell you everything you need to know about responsive search ads.
 We’ll cover:

 - Five ways you can use RSAs to maximize your ROI.